 Simplifier Formulas for Series and Parallel Circuits Resistance Calculations

-Combining resistors
+Combining Resistors

 • Resistors are in either fixed or variable range.
 It would be impracticable for manufacturers to build resistors in that form, they don’t exist at all.